svcaf/2025-AI4Legislation-Public/README.md

 - **Deadline:** July 31, 2025 (End of day, Pacific Time)
 - **Submission Website:** [GitHub Repository](https://github.com/svcaf/2025-AI4Legislation-Public)

+## Judging Criteria

+Projects submitted to **AI4Legislation 2025** will be evaluated by a panel of experts based on the following criteria:

+### 1. **Innovation & Creativity (25%)**
+- Does the project introduce a novel approach or solution to a legislative or civic problem?
+- How creative is the use of AI in addressing the identified issue?

+### 2. **Impact & Relevance (25%)**
+- How well does the project address real-world challenges in legislation, policy analysis, or civic engagement?
+- Could the solution be realistically implemented or scaled for broader societal benefit?

+### 3. **Technical Excellence (20%)**
+- Is the AI model, algorithm, or system well-designed, efficient, and technically sound?
+- Does the project demonstrate a solid understanding of AI and relevant technologies?

+### 4. **Usability & Accessibility (15%)**
+- Is the project easy to use and accessible to the intended audience?
+- Does it provide a clear and user-friendly interface or experience?

+### 5. **Ethical Considerations & Fairness (15%)**
+- Does the project consider issues of fairness, bias, and transparency in AI decision-making?
+- Are there safeguards to prevent misuse or unintended consequences?

+Each project will be reviewed holistically, and judges will provide feedback to participants where possible.
+The final ranking will be determined by a combination of these factors, ensuring that the most impactful and well-executed projects receive recognition.

 ### Awards
 - **1st Place:** 1 award, **$3,000**
 - **2nd Place:** 2 awards, **$2,000 each**